 Parameter Description Value Used Address used If selected, this address is currently in use in a program.
 Address Schedule blocks object address A program can contain only a limited number of Schedule blocks objects.
-Refer to the Programming Guide of the hardware platform for the maximum number of Schedule blocks.
+Refer to the Programming Guide of the hardware platform for the maximum number of Schedule blocks .
 Configured Whether the selected Schedule blocks number is configured for use.
 If checkbox is selected, it is configured for use.
 Otherwise, it is not used.
-Output bit Output bit Output assignment is activated by the Schedule blocks: %Mi or %Qj.k.
+Output bit Output bit Output assignment is activated by the Schedule blocks: Mi or $Qj.k$.
 This output is set to 1 when the current date and time are between the setting of the start of the active period and the setting of the end of the active period.
 Start Day The day in the month to start the Schedule blocks.
 131 Start Month The month to start the Schedule blocks.
 Schedule blocks.
 End Day The day in the month to end the Schedule blocks.
 131 End Month The month to end the Schedule blocks.
-JanuaryDecember

-Parameter Description Value

-Start Time The time-of-day, hours, and minutes to start the Schedule blocks.
-Hour: 023 Minute: 059

-End Time The time-of-day, hours, and minutes to end the Schedule blocks.
-Hour: 023 Minute: 059

-Monday Check boxes that identify the day(s) of If checkbox is selected, it is configured for use.

-Tuesday the week for activation of the Schedule blocks.
-Otherwise, it is not used.
+JanuaryDecember Start Time The time-of-day, hours, and minutes to start the Schedule blocks .
+Hour: 023 Minute: 059 End Time The time-of-day, hours, and minutes to end the Hour: 023 Schedule blocks.
+Minute: 059 Monday Check boxes that identify the day(s) of the week If checkbox is selected, it is configured for use.
+Otherwise, it is Tuesday not used.
+Wednesday Thursday Friday Saturday Sunday 1 Comment Comment A comment can be associated with this object.

-Wednesday Schedule blocks.

-Thursday

-Friday

-Saturday

-Sunday

-Comment Comment A comment can be associated with this object.